WEBSITES, AUDIO, VIDEO, AND IMAGES

 think you can get it to search now; when the website came out my wife and

-I were on missions as Directors of the New York Family History Center and
+I were on missions as Directors of the New York Family History Center in Manhattan and

 before, we'll never live long enough to track down everything that is

-- There is a box in the upper right corner with the date and
+- On the crawled webpages there is a box in the upper right corner with the date and

 arrows to go to the previous crawl or the next one